Harry Stack Sullivan

 What it is: Sullivan believed that the therapeutic relationship itself is a microcosm of the client’s relationships outside therapy.

-How it helps: The therapist pays close attention to how the client relates to them—are they withdrawn, overly compliant, defensive?
-These patterns are explored collaboratively.
+How it helps: The therapist pays close attention to how the client relates to them.
+Are they withdrawn?
+Overly compliant?
+Defensive?
+Aggressive?
+These patterns are explored collaboratively in the session as they appear.

 3. Clarification and Validation